Jemal Johnson: Milton Keynes Dons

 In August 2007, Paul Ince's Milton Keynes Dons paid an undisclosed fee for Johnson, and he signed a two-year contract.
-In his first season at the club, he scored some vital goals, including one against Swansea City to help get the Dons into the League Trophy final.
+In his first season at the club, he scored some vital goals, including one against Swansea City to help get the Dons into the Football League Trophy final.
 He also played at Wembley in the final itself, as the Dons beat Grimsby Town 2–0 to lift the trophy.
 He also helped the club top the League Two table.

-Johnson struck six times in 2008–09, as the Dons finished two points off an automatic promotion place to the Championship.
+Johnson struck six times in 2008–09, as the Dons finished two points off an automatic promotion place in the Championship.
 He did not feature in the play-off encounter with eventual promotion winners Scunthorpe United.
 His contract ran out in May 2009; however, he re-signed with the club in July 2009, penning a new two-year deal after former Wolves player Paul Ince returned to the management post.

-Despite starting the 2009–10 season well, scoring a hat-trick against Northampton Town in a pre-season friendly, he lost his first team place in November.
+Despite starting the 2009–10 season well, scoring a hat-trick against Northampton Town in a pre-season friendly, he lost his first-team place in November.
 In January 2010, MK Dons announced that Johnson was to join League One Stockport County on loan for the remaining six months of the season, alongside teammates Jabo Ibehre, Danny Swailes and Richie Partridge.
 All four MK Dons players, plus Colchester United's David Perkins started for County against Swindon Town on January 19.
-He went on to score two goals in sixteen appearances for Stockport during his loan spell, as the club dropped out of the league in bottom place – a whole 25 points from safety.
+He went on to score two goals in 16 appearances for Stockport during his loan spell, as the club dropped out of the league in bottom place – a whole 25 points from safety.

 Johnson had trials with two Major League Soccer clubs in August 2010 – D.C.
 United and Kansas City Wizards, but neither club offered him a contract.
 New Zealand club Wellington Phoenix FC did offer him a contract, though nothing came of the offer.
 Back at Stadium MK he once again found himself on the bench.
 He joined Port Vale on a one-month loan in September 2010, manager Micky Adams intending to use the player on the wing following Lewis Haldane's injury and Abdulai Bell-Baggie's departure.
-Vale seemed to have extended Johnson's loan spell by a further month, however his parent club recalled him at the last minute.
+Vale seemed to have extended Johnson's loan spell by a further month, however, his parent club recalled him at the last minute.
 In January 2011 Johnson left Milton Keynes Dons when his contract was terminated by mutual consent.

 Lokomotiv Sofia

 In January 2011, he rejected offers from English league clubs and instead moved to Bulgaria to play for top-flight side Lokomotiv Sofia.
 On 28 February, he made his first appearance for the "Railwaymen" in a 2–0 home win against Montana.
-He left the club by mutual consent in the summer, following a fourth-place finish in the league.
+He left the club by mutual consent in the summer following a fourth-place finish in the league.